PeterLemon/RaspberryPi/README.md

 Raspberry Pi Bare Metal Code by krom (Peter Lemon).

 All code compiles out of box with the FASMARM assembler by revolution.
-I have included binaries of all the demos...
+I have included binaries of all the demos.

 Special thanks to Dex (Craig Bamford), who helped me get my 1st pixel on the screen =D Please check out his Raspberry Pi port of DexOS, a lightning fast bare metal OS!!